 Peregrine Williamson died in 1841 at the age of 71 of apoplexy.

 For such an important, early figure, very little is actually known about him.
-He appears in no census data, no directories, no genealogies.
+He appears in no census data, very few directories, no genealogies.
 Very little is known about his personal life, where he was born or raised, or even how he made his pens.
 What we do know is that he was a true pioneer and innovator, and he can truly be said to be the first American steel pen manufacturer.

 **Thanks go out to Mariam, a wonderful Reference Librarian at the Patricia D. Klingenstein Library at the New York Historical Society for her kind help and for finding Peregrine’s War of 1812 service and death notice.